 The UN Sustainable Development Solutions Network (SDSN) has been operating since 2012 under the auspices of the UN Secretary-General.
 SDSN mobilizes global scientific and technological expertise to promote practical solutions for sustainable development, including the implementation of the Sustainable Development Goals (SDGs) and the Paris Climate Agreement.

-SDSN Black Sea is hosted by the Aristotle University of Thessaloniki in Greece.
+SDSN Black Sea and SDSN Youth Black Sea are hosted by the Aristotle University of Thessaloniki in Greece.

 The Sustainable Development Goals are 17 ambitious objectives for a greener, healthier, more peaceful, and equal planet.